 At the time a colleague in Metier was in Amsterdam and needed to get back for Christmas.
 He got to Schipol and there were massive queues as no planes were flying to the UK, because most airports were shut.
 But instead of giving up, as they do these days, British Airways managed to get a Tri-Star to Schipol from somewhere.
 But where was it to go?
 It then turned out that the then small East Midlands Airport was open and during the afternoon and evening, it shuttled passengers across the North Sea.
 The last flight arrived in England at three o’clock in the morning, as they kept the airport open late, so as not to ruin Christmas for the passengers.
 The airline is supposed to have commandeered all the coaches in the area to complete passengers journeys.

 But everybody had a good Christmas and British Airways got a lot of publicity.

 I can’t imagine it happening today!
 In fact today, there are reports of incoming passengers to the UK, stuck in places like Barcelona and Shannon.

 What this blog will eventually be about I do not know.

-But it will be about how I’m coping with the loss of my wife in 2007 and how I manage with being a coeliac and recovering from a stroke.
-It will be about travel, football, horses, food, dogs, computers and family, that are some of the other things that fill my life.
+But it will be about how I’m coping with the loss of my wife and son to cancer in recent years and how I manage with being a coeliac and recovering from a stroke.
+It will be about travel, sport, engineering, food, art, computers, large projects and London, that are some of the passions that fill my life.

-And hopefully, it will get rid of the lonely times, I still suffer.
+And hopefully, it will get rid of the lonely times, from which I still suffer.